code4lib/code-of-conduct/csvcharge.md

 * Contact information for senior conference organizers
 * Local contact information: emergency services, venue security, taxi companies, mental health crisis hotline, sexual assault crisis hotline
 * Venue maps, including accessibility information
-* Read/write access to incident logs from all duty officers at this event
+* Read/write access to incident logs from all community support volunteers at this event
 * Access to a quiet, private space suitable for taking reports
 * A copy of the procedures for responding to code of conduct violations
 * Paper for recording reports